LOOPS ⋅ Frequently Asked Questions

 “What is information granularity in digital publishing?”

-Information granularity in digital publishing refers to the level of detail or depth at which content is presented and organised.
+Information granularity in digital publishing refers to the level of detail or depth at which content is segmented and presented.

 In the context of digital publishing, information granularity can manifest in various ways, including:

-Breaking down content into smaller units, such as paragraphs, sections, or chapters, allows for more granular control over the presentation and navigation of information.
-“Monolithic” documents (where presentation and content are fixed and inseparable) are hard to repurpose – think of clay tablets and handwritten documents.
-Granular content, on the other hand, can easily be taken out of the original context, reformatted and reused as required.
+Breaking down content into smaller units, such as paragraphs, sections, or chapters, allows for more granular control over the presentation of information and navigation tools made available to the reader.
+“Monolithic” documents (where presentation and content are predefined and inseparable) are hard to repurpose – think of clay tablets and handwritten documents.
+Granular content, on the other hand, can easily be taken out of the original context, reformatted, and reused as required.

-Granularity can involve the inclusion of multimedia elements like images, videos, and interactive components.
-These elements can be independently manipulated and accessed, providing a more detailed and engaging user experience.
+Granularity can involve the inclusion of multimedia elements like images, videos, and interactive components, and these elements may also have granular characteristics.
+These multimedia elements can be independently manipulated and accessed, providing a more detailed and engaging user experience.

 Information about the content, such as tags, categories, and keywords, contributes to granularity.
 This metadata helps in organizing and categorizing content, making it easier for users to discover and navigate through digital publications.

 Granularity is essential in designing responsive layouts for different devices and screen sizes.
-Content may be adapted and restructured to suit the specific requirements of various platforms, ensuring a consistent and optimal user experience.
+Content may be adapted and restructured to suit the specific requirements of various target devices, ensuring a consistent and optimal user experience.

 Granularity enables interactive features, such as hyperlinks, pop-ups, or tooltips, allowing users to explore additional details or related content with a click or tap.